ChristyCheuk/Portfolio/final_project_part_II_christycheuk.md

 ## Findings
 ### Patterns

 Participants could clearly tell that the type of visualization and its message, had the same guess on the intended audience, and shared the same concern about the bar chart on page 3.
-They also provided different recommendations on the design and the content, including changing colors and adding descritpions.
+They also provided different recommendations on the design and the content, including changing colors, adding descritpions and updating the data.

 ### Learned from feedback